govuk-one-login/mobile-id-check-async/backend-api/docs/logging.md

 ```

 As a single logger instance is shared across the modules of our Lambda, these keys will persist until cleared or
 overwritten.
-Request-specific keys should be cleared at the start of each Lambda invocation by calling `logger.resetKeys()`
+Request-specific keys should be cleared at the start of each Lambda invocation by calling `logger.resetKeys()`.
-or calling the `setupLoggerForNewInvocation()` utility, which will invoke the former.

 ## Log Levels